Healthy Homes Assessment Waipatu

 Insulation Waipatu

-A properly insulated home can reduce condensation and lessen the likelihood of mould and dampness, and will also make an easier task for the home to hold warmth.
+A well-insulated property can reduce condensation, and decrease the risk of mould and damp, and will also make an easier task to the house to retain the heat.

 Insulation needs to meet the R-values of your area.

-The "R" stands for thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
+The more R-value is higher, the more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3